Invoice Reconciliation is the process of matching incoming and outgoing invoices to your bank statements.

 Invoicing software like Bookipi invoice app is an all-in-one invoice maker and organizer.
 You can organize invoices by invoice number or issue date and generate reports, instead of using spreadsheets to manually keep track of invoice amounts.
 With Bookipi, you can make invoices quickly, store invoices in one spot and search invoice history.

 The more organised your admin is, the less time you will need to spend sorting through invoices and transactions when you reconcile your invoices.

 For expense tracking, it can be helpful to learn how your suppliers structure their invoices.
 This will make it easier for you to reconcile invoices from suppliers when your business is the client. .

 3. Make a list for invoice reconciliation

 It can be hard to keep track of everything in your head.

 - Are there any bank fees involved?
 Were bank fees paid on top of the amount in the invoice or included?
-What bank fees might be involved and are there multiple i.e. currency conversion, credit card fees, etc.?
+Are there multiple fees involved including currency conversion, credit card fees and more?

 - Are there any outstanding balances to be paid?

 - Have you been overcharged or undercharged?
 Has someone overpaid or underpaid you?

 - Was any amount rolled over from a previous balance?